How VAT works

 When can or can’t I reclaim VAT?

-- are for non-business use
+- are for private or non-business use

-- relate to exempt supplies
+- relate only to exempt supplies

-- are for client entertaining
+- are for business entertainment

 How do I reclaim VAT?